Flights to Prague

 - American Airlines: Philadelphia

 - Air Canada Rouge: Toronto

 - Air Transat: Montreal

 Travel by train

 If you are planning to arrive by train your target station will be probably Prague Main Station (Praha hlavní nádraží).
-This train station is located close to the city center and connected to Prague underground (Line C), thanks to that you can get easily to your hotel or visit Prague Attractions.
+This train station is located close to the city centre and connected to Prague underground (Line C), thanks to that you can get easily to your hotel or visit Prague Attractions.
 Don´t be afraid there is also luggage storage, so you can easily save your luggage and go explore Prague.
 Prague Main Station is only 15 minutes from Old Town Square and about 5 minutes from Wenceslas Square.

 Travel by Bus

-International buses usually arrive at Florenc Bus Station which is located only 20 minutes from the city center.
+International buses usually arrive at Florenc Bus Station which is located only 20 minutes from the city centre.
 This station is also connected to Prague underground (Line B and C).
-If you want make a trip from Prague to Budapest or to Vienna.
+If you want to make a trip from Prague to Budapest or to Vienna.
 You can use for example RegioJet or FlixBus.
 Both companies offer really cheap tickets.
-If you want explore some other cities in the Czech Republic like Brno, Český Krumlov or for example Karlovy Vary, RegioJet or FlixBus are great option how to get there.
+If you want to explore some other cities in the Czech Republic like Brno, Český Krumlov or for example Karlovy Vary, RegioJet or FlixBus are a great option how to get there.